 - Ask Additional Application Questions

 However, for better or worse, much of your data now exists in various databases.

 So, rather than sending a nurse to your home, the insurance company can conduct a comprehensive background check to determine your health and lifestyle risk level.

 If you qualify for automated underwriting, the underwriter will check with some or all of the following:

 - Medical Information Bureau (MIB)

-- The Medical Information Bureau (MIB) is a nonprofit organization that maintains a database of medical and lifestyle information on individuals who have applied for life, health, or disability insurance.
-Insurance companies can access this database as part of the underwriting process to determine an applicant’s risk of future medical issues
+- The Medical Information Bureau (MIB) is a nonprofit organization that maintains a medical and lifestyle information database on individuals who have applied for life, health, or disability insurance.
+Insurance companies can access this database as part of the underwriting process to determine an applicant’s risk of future medical issues.

 - Prescription Database